AwalaApp/specs/rs000-core.md

 - **Applications** exchange _messages_ amongst themselves, and because they can't communicate directly, they each use an _endpoint_ as a broker.
 - A **(service) message** is serialized in the format determined by the service and does not have to be encrypted or signed.
 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
-- A **parcel** encapsulates exactly one service message, which is encrypted with the target endpoint's certificate and signed with the origin endpoint's key.
+- A **parcel** encapsulates exactly one service message.
+Parcels are end-to-end encrypted and signed (with different keys).
 - A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _courier_ as a broker.
 When a gateway receives cargo from a courier, it decrypts the cargo and delivers the encapsulated parcels to their corresponding target endpoints.
   - A **private gateway** is a specific type of gateway that runs on a end-user device and serves the endpoints on that device.
-  - A **public gateway** is a specific type of gateway that allows the endpoints behind its private gateways to reach another network (typically the Internet).
+  - An **Internet gateway** is a specific type of gateway whose sole role is to route parcels between its private gateways and the Internet.
-- A **cargo** encapsulates one or more parcels, and it is encrypted with the target gateway's certificate and signed with the origin gateway's key.
+- A **cargo** encapsulates one or more messages (e.g., parcels) between gateways.
+Cargoes are only used when the two gateways have to communicate via an untrusted broker (e.g., couriers).
+Cargoes are end-to-end encrypted and signed (with different keys).
 - A **courier** is the individual, organization or technology that transports the cargo between gateways when they can't reach each other via the Internet.
 For example, it could be a sneakernet operated by volunteers or a [scatternet](https://en.wikipedia.org/wiki/Scatternet) operated by users themselves.

+Gateways and endpoints are also collectively called **nodes**.
+Each node has an _identity key pair_ for [authentication](rs002-pki.md) and routing purposes.
+Couriers are not nodes.

 For example, if Twitter supported Awala, Twitter would be a _service_ with Awala-compatible, mobile and server-side apps.
 The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the server-side app will have `twitter.com` as the _public endpoint_.